 As part of its overall marketing strategy, Tourism Ireland is using social media to inspire potential holidaymakers to come and visit the island of Ireland.
 Given that word of mouth is increasingly carried online, Tourism Ireland is working hard to grow the online tourism conversation about Ireland around the world and to stimulate positive word of mouth online about holidays here.
 For 2013, Tourism Ireland is calling on those people working in the tourism business right around the island of Ireland to share their stories and images with the organisation, so that these will then be shared with the one million fans – and their friends – around the globe.

-Mark Henry, Central Marketing Director of Tourism Ireland, said: “Our daily conversations on social media give us an opportunity to show people the rich variety of things they can see and do and to give them a sense of the vibrant place that the island of Ireland is.
+Mark Henry, Tourism Ireland’s central marketing director, said: “Our daily conversations on social media give us an opportunity to show people the rich variety of things they can see and do and to give them a sense of the vibrant place that the island of Ireland is.
 More than 60% of our fans in GB and Germany say that their perceptions of the island of Ireland have improved significantly since they ‘liked’ Ireland.
 Great consumer engagement on social media can deliver a strong commercial return for businesses."